All Year: Yes

 Be prepared with working gloves, a pair of jeans (or any other kind of long leg trousers), walking/working shoes, at least a sweatshirt/jacket (even if its during the summer because sometimes it gets cold in the evening), warm clothes during the winter and a sleeping bag.
 Iíll provide you with a pillow.

 There's also lots os space for camping and you can bring a caravan too.
-If you travel long term in a vehicle you are welcome to stay for up to several months as long as I'm not travelling away from home.

 In spite of you living in your own house, it is expected that you'll keep it tidy and don't leave glasses, bottles, dishes and other stuff lying around, especially outdoors.
 When you leave, youíre expected to leave your room as clean and tidy as how you found it.